Our most frequently asked questions around specific health conditions are answered here.

 When patients returned to a normal diet the levels rose again but still stayed lower than baseline.
 There is also some evidence that following weight loss, on-going use of the Plan as part of a healthy diet, i.e. with lots of fresh fruit and vegetables, cereals, lean meat, oily fish (e.g. salmon, herring, mackerel, etc.) and unsaturated fats may help control cholesterol levels.
 Please note that if you take medication for your cholesterol you will need to be monitored by your doctor, and as you lose weight this medication may need to be adjusted.

 We have a small range of gluten-free products suitable for individuals with coeliac disease.
-View the Allergies, Intolerances and Choices chart or contact your Cambridge Consultant for further information.
+View the Allergies, Intolerances AU 2017 or contact your Cambridge Consultant for further information.

 The diet contains all the nutrients required for normal health but when you are fighting an infection you may do this more effectively on a higher calorie intake.
 While you recover you should raise your calorie intake to a higher level.
 Remember that sugar free cough and cold remedies are available.